 What is a Gambling Addiction?

-Gambling addiction, also known as compulsive gambling, means that you find it difficult to fight the impulse to gamble.
+Gambling addiction, also known as gambling disorder, is defined as persistent and recurrent maladaptive gambling behavior.
 Like drugs and alcohol, this addiction is a result of the brain getting positive stimulus for the action.
 This addiction affects millions of people throughout the world.
 Right now, around two million American adults admit to being into “pathological gambling.”
 The same report revealed that between four to six million total Americans are categorized as “pathological gamblers.”

 Pathological gambling is when someone cannot resist the urge to gamble despite the serious consequences it entails.
 This often leads to problem gambling which refers to your inability to control the habit, increased gambling preoccupation, and observed irritability whenever you try to quit.